-How can I stick to my New Year’s resolutions?
+How to make meaningful New Year’s resolutions?

 This blog has been co-created by expert psychologist, Dr Sukie Bilkhu, and Medstars’ Tom O’Brien.